 SERS provides retirement, disability, survivor and death benefits to members and their beneficiaries.
-Massachusetts General Laws (MGL) establishes uniform benefit and contribution requirements for all contributory PERS.
+Massachusetts General Laws ("MGL") establishes uniform benefit and contribution requirements for all contributory PERS.
 These requirements provide for superannuation retirement allowance benefits up to a maximum of 80% of a member's highest three-year average annual rate of regular compensation.
-For employees hired after April 1, 2012, retirement allowances are calculated based on the last five years or any five consecutive years, whichever is greater on terms of compensation.
+For employees hired after April 1, 2012, retirement allowances are calculated based on the last five years or any five consecutive years, whichever is greater in terms of compensation.
 Benefit payments are based upon a member's age, length of creditable service, and group creditable service, and group classification.
-The authority for amending these provisions rests with the Legislature.
+The authority for amending these provisions rests with the Massachusetts State Legislature (the "Legislature").

-Benefit Provisions - Continued
+Benefit Provisions - continued